Post written by Laura

 For our second day (and with our forthcoming ‘camping in Africa’ part of the trip in mind) we decided to try a taste of the highlife (on a modest budget) so headed towards…

 Yep… the Burj Al Arab… iconic sail shaped landmark of Dubai and said to be the Worlds only 7 star hotel.
 The Burj Al Arab is the third tallest hotel in the World and is built on a man-made triangular shaped island.
-Unfortunately we were not allowed in and the above photo (taken from a hotel next door) is the closet we got.
+Unfortunately we were not allowed in and the above photo (taken from a hotel next door) is the nearest we got.

 Our journey to the Burj Al Arab wasn’t exactly luxury… we took a bus from the Palm Deira metro station which took nearly an hour, stopped 30 times and I must admit this was a rather long and tedious way to get there…